jaberassad/Drawing-Guesser/README.md

 The model is trained on 80% of the data while the rest is used for evaluation to reduce bias and have an accurate estimate on its performance.

-For more details on the training process, you can refer to the `training.py` script.
+For more details on the training process, you can refer to the `training.ipynb` script.